Excerpt from " Adobe Photoshop for Textile Design

 9. Change Palette to Exact then click OK.

 "PRESTO!"
-Your two color positions are now merged.
+Your two color positions are now merged into one color position.

 Again don't forget to SAVE YOUR DESIGN!